 2.12 All damage and defects are reported and recorded in accordance with procedures, and appropriate action is taken

-3 Set up elevating work platform
+3 Set up an elevating work platform

 3.1 Ground suitability is inspected and checked